YingLIU2022/YingLIU2022.github.io/_pages/about.md

 ### Hi!

-My name is Ying Liu.
+My name is Ying LIU.
 I am currently a fourth-year Ph.D. candidate in the [School of Economics](https://economics.smu.edu.sg/), [Singapore Management University (SMU)](https://www.smu.edu.sg/).

 My research interests are in applied microeconomics, with a focus on the economics of the health and education.
 My current work examines how public policies and social environments shape outcomes for children.